fengyuanchen/compressorjs/README.md

 ## No conflict

-If you have to use other compressor with the same namespace, just call the `Compressor.noConflict` static method to revert to it.
+If you have to use another compressor with the same namespace, just call the `Compressor.noConflict` static method to revert to it.

 ```html
 <script src="other-compressor.js"></script>